jose-digiweb/Calculator/README.md

-# Calculator project
+# Calculator App project
-#### This is a calculator App that allows users to perform all the basics operations, such as:
+### This App that allows users to perform all the basics operations, such as:
 - Addition,
 - Subtraction,
 - Multiplication,